Who is Vitality Health Insurance?

 Vitality rewards

-Vitality's rewards programme incentivises healthier living long-term.
-While most of the UK's leading providers include a rewards programme, Vitality's goes a step further, allowing you to earn points and increase your rewards and discounts.
-You can earn points for healthy habits, which translates into discounts from various retailers, including Amazon, Fitbit, Champneys spas and Waitrose.
+Vitality's rewards programme supports and encourages you to live a healthy lifestyle.
+The programme includes some perks as standard, but also allows you to earn points and increase your rewards and discounts.
+You can earn points for healthy habits, which are redeemable for discounts from retailers such as Amazon, Fitbit, Champneys spas, and Waitrose.

 You can also earn up to 10% of your premiums back when you renew your policy, saving you some serious cash.